gualtierotesta/blog/docs/certifications/ccdak.md

 The number of consumers in the consume group limit the minimum number of partitions: 4 consumers, minimum 4 partitions.

-Also the memory (RAM) should be controlled.
+Also, the memory (RAM) should be controlled.